 - Flaked coconut for garnish

 - Heat oil in a large saucepan over medium-low heat.
-Add ginger, garlic, and pepper flakes; cook, stirring, until fragrant, about 1 minute.
-Add carrots, coconut milk, and 3 cups water.
-In a small bowl, mix cornstarch and 2 tablespoons water until smooth; add to pot.
-Bring to a boil.
+Add ginger and pepper and stir for a minute.
+Pour in coconut milk, until fragrant, about 1 minute.
+Add coconut milking chicken broth and bring to a simmer.

 - Mix cornstarch and 2 tablespoons of water until smooth and whisk it into the soup.

 - Add in the spaghetti, bring the soup to a boil and cook until pasta is tender, about 10 minutes or so.

 - Add shrimp and let them simmer for about 2 minutes until they are just done.

 - Stir in the lime juice and the salt, divide among bowls and scatter on some scallions and coconut.
 And enjoy this tropical soup!